 A Brief Guide to Futurism

-Italian Futurism began with a manifesto by F. T. Marinetti (1876-1944) titled "Fondazione e Manifesto del Futurismo" (The Founding and Manifesto of Futurism), which declared that artistic work without an aggressive element could not be considered a masterpiece.
-He enunciated the principles of Futurism in relation to poetry in "Parole in Libertà" (Words in Freedom), demanding a language free of syntax and logical ordering that allowed the poet to rapidly convey intense emotion.
-In "Immaginazione Senza Fili" (Wireless Imagination) and "Analogia Disegnata" (Pictorialized Analogy), he discussed the maximum freedom of imagery and metaphor, which led to expressive use of typography—a varying of font sizes and styles within a word or on the same line and free disposition of words on the printed page.
-Important Italian Futurists poets besides Marinetti were E. Cavacchioli, L. Folgore, and A. Palazzeschi.
+Italian Futurism began with a manifesto by F. T. Marinetti (1876-1944) titled "Fondazione e Manifesto del Futurismo" ("The Founding and Manifesto of Futurism"), which declared that artistic work without an aggressive element could not be considered a masterpiece.
+He enunciated the principles of Futurism in relation to poetry in "Parole in Libertà" ("Words in Freedom"), demanding a language free of syntax and logical ordering that allowed the poet to rapidly convey intense emotion.
+In "Immaginazione Senza Fili" ("Wireless Imagination") and "Analogia Disegnata" ("Pictorialized Analogy"), he discussed the maximum freedom of imagery and metaphor, which led to expressive use of typography—a varying of font sizes and styles within a word or on the same line and free disposition of words on the printed page.
+Other important Italian Futurists poets were E. Cavacchioli, L. Folgore, and A. Palazzeschi.

-After his death, he was canonized by Stalin as the Great Poet of the Revolution.
+After his death, Mayakovsky was canonized by Joseph Stalin as "the best and most talented poet of the Soviet epoch."
 The second sub-school, Ego-Futurism, gained momentum in 1911 with poet Ivan Ignate’ev, who lived in Petersburg, Russia.
 He wrote numerous manifestos and ran the Petersburg Herald.
 Ego-Futurism, like Cubo-Futuristm, was preoccupied with urban imagery, eccentric words, neologisms, and experimental rhymes.
 In contrast to Cubo-Futurism, the Ego-Futurists employed a less typographically rigorous method of experimentation and were more interested in the intensive exploration of the "self" through poetry.
-Other poets in Ego-Futurism include: Vasilisk Gnedov (1890-1978), Igor’-Severjanin (1887-1941), and V. Sersenevic (1893-1942).
+Other poets in Ego-Futurism include Vasilisk Gnedov (1890-1978), Igor’-Severjanin (1887-1941), and V. Sersenevic (1893-1942).